tripatheesaman/staffInfoWebsite/README.md

 # staffInfoWebsite
-A responsive webpage using CSS
+A simple webpage containing staff photos and information using CSS.